 Part 3: Popularity Information for Tokyo Ravens Season 2

-There is no point in making another season of anime that can’t get more popular or doesn’t have enough big fan-base.
+There is no point in making another season of anime that can’t get more popular or has enough big fan base.
+Another thing to check is if the production committee is still interested in this series.

-What we are interested in is if the series is still active and popular with fans.
-That means looking at the official website, social media, Google trends, copies in print, new merchandise.
+We will be looking at the official website, social media, Google trends, copies in print, new merchandise to determine that.

 The official website for Tokyo Ravens is no longer available.
 That is unusual since even for some older series like Air Gear, the site is still online.